nikitabarskov/cv/en_US/barskov-nikita-cv.md

 April 2021 - April 2023

-* Lead the Analytics Platform team to support analysts and data scientists in delivering insights and models.
+* Led the Analytics Platform team to support analysts and data scientists in delivering insights and models.
 * Played a key role in the development team responsible for delivering a new backend for the Coop Norge OBS!
 Bygg customer leaflet within the Coop mobile application.
 * Enhanced processes and played a central role in implementing modern data warehouse architecture, Data Mesh, to build a scalable product within the company.
 * Contributed to the development of the internal developer platform.

 #### Data Engineer